Registration of an investment fund in the Switzerland

 - perform credit operations (in particular, for consumer loans and mortgages, factoring, commercial financing or financial leasing);

 - provide services related to payment transactions, in particular, perform electronic transfers on behalf of other persons or issue or manage such payment means like credit cards and traveler's checks;

 - trade at their own expense or at the expense of other persons in banknotes and coins, money market instruments, foreign currency, precious metals, goods and securities (shares and securities rights), as well as their derivative instruments;

 - manage assets;

 - make investments as investment advisers;

 - hold securities in custody or manage securities.

 ADVANTAGE OF BEING A SWISS FINANCIAL INTERMEDIARY OVER BEING AN EU STATUS

 The main advantage is that the capital requirement is lower than in Europe and only capital of CHF 100,000 is required.

 The second advantage is that other Swiss financial intermediaries can trade both at their own expense and at the expense of others.
-Now, in any other EU jurisdiction, a company that wishes to trade at its own expense must have a capital of CHF 750,000.
+Now, in any other EU jurisdiction, a company that wishes to trade at its own expense must have a capital of at least CHF 750,000.